ctnava/rxtechnotes/ref/technician_career.md

 ## 🔬 Scope of Practice

 `Technicians carry out tasks that do not require a pharmacist's clinical experise`

+Pharmacy technicians exist to **free up the pharmacist’s time** for more clinical duties by taking on routine technical tasks.
+To meet the growing demands of pharmacy services, technician roles are being expanded to include **advanced and specialized functions**, often with **higher pay and training requirements**.

+> ⚖️ In **California**, pharmacists may supervise **up to two** technicians.
+However, if only **one pharmacist** is on duty, the ratio must be **1:1**.
+Limits vary from state to state.

 Pharmacy technicians perform a wide range of functions critical to the safe and efficient operation of pharmacies.
 The scope varies from state to state but core responsibilities include: